sintefmath/JutulDarcy.jl/docs/src/man/intro.md

 Pkg.add("JutulDarcy")
 ```

 You can then run any of the examples in the [`examples`](https://github.com/sintefmath/JutulDarcy.jl/tree/main/examples) directory by including them.
 The examples are sorted by complexity.
-We suggest you start with [Gravity segregation example](Intro: Gravity segregation example).
+We suggest you start with [Intro: Gravity segregation](Intro: Gravity segregation example).

 To generate a folder that contains the examples locally, you can run the following code to create a folder `jutuldarcy_examples` in your current working directory: